|herby courgette and feta fritters|

-A friend's birthday drinks and nibbles and we are eating on his roof terrace on a balmy summer night.
+A friend's birthday drinks and nibbles and we are eating and drinking on his roof terrace on a balmy summer night.
 These fritters were perfect; a little bit of the eastern Mediterranean came to east London.

 A great way to make use of a courgette glut, these fritters make a fabulous mezze dish, but are perfect for a light lunch too.
-The onions, feta cheese and herbs also manage to jazz up what can be a quite bland vegetable but meets it's saviours with a little help!
+The onions, feta cheese and herbs also manage to jazz up what can be a quite bland vegetable but meets it's saviour with a little help!

 Skill level: Easy